 The Counsel General

-6.17 The Counsel General is not a Welsh Minister but is a member of the Welsh Government.
+6.17 The Counsel General is not a Welsh minister but is a member of the Welsh Government.
 The Counsel General may attend and participate in a Cabinet meeting by invitation of the First Minister.
 The Counsel General is the final and authoritative legal adviser to the Welsh Government and oversees representation of the Welsh Government in the courts.
-In cases where the Counsel General is not an Assembly member he or she may nevertheless participate in Assembly proceedings to the extent permitted by Standing Orders (but may not vote) and is accountable to the Assembly for the exercise of functions conferred directly on the Counsel General.
-These include the power to undertake legal proceedings for the promotion or protection of the public interest, to refer to the courts questions concerning the legislative competence of the Assembly or to participate in proceedings for the determination of devolution issues.
+In cases where the Counsel General is not a Member of the Senedd he or she may nevertheless participate in Senedd proceedings to the extent permitted by Standing Orders (but may not vote) and is accountable to the Senedd for the exercise of functions conferred directly on the Counsel General.
+These include the power to undertake legal proceedings for the promotion or protection of the public interest, to refer to the courts questions concerning the legislative competence of the Senedd or to participate in proceedings for the determination of devolution issues.
 The Counsel General will also be the usual representative of the Welsh Government in exchanges with the UK law officers and/or law officers of the other devolved administrations.

 6.18 It will be appropriate to seek the Counsel General’s opinion on certain legal questions, typically, those of greatest legal complexity, or political controversy or sensitivity, or which have the widest implications.
 The Counsel General’s opinion should be sought via a reference from the Director of Legal Services.
 Whilst in exceptional situations, it may be necessary and appropriate for a minister to seek the Counsel General’s view directly, any formal written advice from the Counsel General must be sought on instruction from the Director of Legal Services.
 The Counsel General’s opinion, or advice from the Legal Services Department, must be sought in good time before the Welsh Government is committed to critical decisions involving legal considerations.